Ruby1993/Eron-Fraud-Detection-master/Project Summary.md

 Based on the final result, I decide to choose the AdaBoostClassifier with
 precision 0.44974	and recall 0.34450	, and the parameters I chose  are algorithm - 'SAMME.R', n_estimators 15.

-Basically, it is the whole modeling process, which include feature preprocessing (null value fill in/outliers removal/ feature standardize), feature creation, feature selection, model building, model validation and evaluation.

-In the python file, in order to get a better model after tuning with the more flexible pipeline method, instead selecting the features based on three models by our instinct, I built the pipeline with different feature selection models and combine them with different prediction models in order to do a more comprehensive process.